Considering IVF in Greece?

 The law states:

-The age limit for women undergoing IVF treatment is 54 years, though women aged 50-54 are required to submit additional test results and paperwork from their doctors and be qualified for treatment.
+The IVF age limit for women undergoing IVF treatment in Greece is 54 years, though women aged 50-54 are required to submit additional test results and paperwork from their doctors and be qualified for treatment.
 There is no age limit for men.

 - Same-sex couples are not “strictly” allowed to have treatment.
 However, as long as one partner signs a notarial deed saying that she is going through as a single woman with the use of donor sperm then it can be accommodated.
 In all non-married couples, the law states that there is a requirement to have a signed notarial deed either stating that a woman is single or, if there is a partner, that he is agreeing to the treatment and that he will be the legal father of the offspring.
 The notarial deeds can be signed when the couple/woman arrives in Greece and the cost is between 40-70 euros.